COLLECTIONS, DECORTEX FIRENZE, MISIA PARIS, SANTAI FURNITURE, SANTORUS, TIMOROUS BEASTIES, WALL COVERINGS

 Bamboo-groves-preserved

 Uniquely flexible yet very strong, fine and delicate and with a smooth lustre, bamboo makes for a compelling building product.
-Kyoto’s unique climate, cultural environment and skilled processing have produced numerous renowned bamboos which are considered traditional Kyoto crafts.
+Kyoto’s unique climate, cultural environment and skilled processing have produced numerous renowned bamboo products which are considered traditional Kyoto crafts.
 Thus Takesada Shoten’s bamboo artisans have created a wonderful and beautiful selection of designs.

 Black bamboo